CheckiO/checkio-empire-battle-craft/info/description.js.md

 for units with level 4 or more.

-- `whenMessage(callback)` Triggered when unit gets message from another unit.
+- `whenMessage()` Triggered when unit gets message from another unit.
 Be aware that promice will be resolve for only the first message  in stack.
 If you want to get one more you should call whenMessage again.